 To protect against such threats, a secure data management process is essential for organizations of any size.
 Instilling security as a value in your organization by making it process-driven, developing a written policy that can be deployed company-wide, and reinforcing smart data management practices until they become habitual.

 What do we do with our devices when they reach their end of life?
 What type of tracking is done to connect IT and Accounting departments to show a complete chain of custody?
 What level of detail is your first, second, or third touch vendors reporting with?
 Which individuals can physically reach unsecured data, and what clearances and protocols are in place to restrict access?
 These are all important questions that can be addressed with an established Secure Data Management Policy.
 See more here about taking your first steps to establish an effective policy for your business.
 Continue below as we address mobile devices.

-Mobile devices almost all exclusively use solid state storage technology.
-Mobile phones, smart phones, memory chips, ultrabooks and many new computers are equipped with solid state tech.
+Mobile devices almost exclusively use solid-state storage technology.
+Mobile phones, smartphones, memory chips, ultrabooks, and many new computers are equipped with solid-state tech.